 - The risk of stroke misdiagnosis for African Americans, Asians and Hispanics ranges from 18 to 30 percent.

-- Patients between the ages of 18 and 45 are seven times more likely to have a stroke misdiagnosed.
+- Patients between 18 and 45 are seven times more likely to have a misdiagnosed stroke.

 - Patients seen in an emergency room in a non-teaching hospital are 45 percent more likely to have a stroke misdiagnosis.